Drisnel/Building-Character-Bots-for-Internet-Connected-LLMs/canon/en/Core-Workflow.md

 I usually ask for the entire script at once.

-Sometimes ChatGPT tries to summarize sections, simplify concepts, or split the generation.
+Sometimes the AI tries to summarize sections, simplify concepts, or split the generation into multiple disconnected outputs.

 When that happens, I simply continue until the entire framework is complete.